Thursday 10th July 2014

-9. Roll the skin tone icing into a small ball, and use your finger to flatten the end to create a hand.
+9. Roll the Peach Blush icing into a small ball, and use your finger to flatten the end to create a hand.
 Taper and shape the wrist cutting out a small ‘V’ for the thumb and then cut the fingers.
-Add a small rectangle of hydrangea blue flower paste to the join on the hydrangea blue flower paste and skin tone icing.
+Add a small rectangle of Hydrangea Blue Flower Paste to the join on the sleeve and arm.

-10. For the face, roll a ball of skin tone icing into an oval shape, then use your finger and thumb to pinch the nose and then flatten and shape with your fingers.
+10. For the face, roll a ball of Peach Blush icing into an oval shape, then use your finger and thumb to pinch the nose and then flatten and shape with your fingers.

 11. Add facial features using food colouring paste.
 Use brown for the eyes brows, pink for the lips and cheeks, white for eyes and teeth and blue and black for the eye detail.
 Attach the head to the neck with cooled boiled water.

-12. For the ears, roll two small balls of skin tone icing and use a small ball tool to attach to the sides of the face, in line with the bottom of his eyes, sticking in place using cooled boiled water.
+12. For the ears, roll two small balls of Peach Blush icing and use a small ball tool to attach to the sides of the face, in line with the bottom of his eyes, sticking in place using cooled boiled water.

-13. For his hair colour, mix Renshaw Teddy Bear Brown Ready to Roll Icing with white flower paste and roll out a thin piece.
-Cut to the width to cover the distance at the back of the head between his two ears.
+13. For his hair colour, mix Renshaw Teddy Bear Brown Ready to Roll Icing with White Flower Paste and roll out a thin piece.
+Cut the width to cover the distance at the back of the head between his two ears.
 Use a knife to mark lines into the paste.
 Wet the back of his head and attach the piece of hair, meeting in the middle at the top of his head.
 Use a pair of scissors to cut the excess.